-Net change in fund balances - total governmental funds

-Amounts reported for governmental activities in the Statement of Activities are different because:

-When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
-However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-As a result, fund balance decreases by the amount of financial resources expended, whereas net assets decreased by the amount of depreciation expense charged for the year, net of disposals.
+Net change in fund balances - total governmental funds \$ (14,564) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which depreciation expense (\$7,505) exceeded capital outlay (-0-) in the current period.
+(7,505) Changes in net position of governmental activities \$ (22,069)

-Capital outlay Depreciation expense

-Changes in net position of governmental activities